fohofmann/manuals/Singularity x86_64.md

 3. Connect from your host machine to your VM server using ssh <username>@<vm-ip-adress>, or exchange keys, save password to keychain etc.

 ## Storage
 Singularity is storage intensive, especially during the building-process due to temporary files.
-During installation of ubuntu, not all the (virtual) storage is mounted to the ubuntu partition.
+During installation of ubuntu, not all the (virtual) storage is allocated.
 Therefore, **if LVM was selected during installation**, extend it:
 1. show all partitions using `sudo lsblk -o NAME,FSTYPE,SIZE,MOUNTPOINT,LABEL` or `fdisk -l`
 2. identify the partition with ubuntu (e.g. *ubuntu--vg-ubuntu--lv*) and free storage.
 In my (and most) cases: `/dev/sda3`.
 3. start parted with `sudo parted`, and use `resizepart`